jrlanglois/JRLCodingStandard/README.md

 ## Encoding

-Seeing that the code is intended to be used with all compilers, old and new, the code must be written in ASCII.
-Modern C++ compilers do support UTF-8 literals and even UTF-8 symbols in comments, but that does not always play nice with C++98 compilers.
+Seeing that the code is intended to be used with all compilers, old and new, the code must be written in [ASCII](https://en.wikipedia.org/wiki/ASCII).
+There is no guarantee that a compiler will work fine with just any code page - some even throw warnings (e.g.: [Microsoft Visual Studio C4819](https://msdn.microsoft.com/en-us/library/ms173715.aspx))!

 ## Spelling